kyleb000/reflux/README.md

 }
 ```

-However, you can still achieve this behaviour and satisfy the compiler using the following technique:
+However, you can still achieve this behaviour and satisfy the borrow checker using the following technique:
 ```rust,no_run
 #[coroutine] || {
     let vals = vec![1, 2, 3, 4, 5, 6, 7, 8, 9, 10];